open-policy-agent/opa/docs/new/docs/index.md

 Rego (pronounced "ray-go") is purpose-built for expressing policies over complex hierarchical data structures.
 For detailed information on Rego see the [Policy Language](./docs/policy-language) documentation.

-:::info
+:::tip
-💡 The examples below are interactive!
+The examples below are interactive!
 If you edit the input data above containing servers, networks, and ports, the output will change below.
 Similarly, if you edit the queries or rules in the examples below the output will change.
 As you read through this section, try changing the input, queries, and rules and observe the difference in output.

-💻 They can also be run locally on your machine using the [`opa eval` command, here are setup instructions.](#running-opa)
+They can also be run locally on your machine using the [`opa eval` command, here are setup instructions.](#running-opa)

 Note that the examples in this section try to represent the best practices.
 As such, they make use of keywords that are meant to become standard keywords